 Help Lezli See (Eye Surgery)

 Many of you know Lesley Robyn Glover (and I would like to introduce you to her if you don't).
 She writes sf/fantasy as Lezli Robyn and works as my Assistant Publisher for Arc Manor.
-(She can be found here: https://www.facebook.com/lezlirobynglover!)
+(She can be found here: www.lezlirobyn.com or https://www.facebook.com/lezlirobynglover!)

-When Lezli was 23 she was diagnosed with an unusual condition, Keratoconus, which is characterised by a progressive conical protusion of the cornea that results in her eyesight being distorted to the point where she sees multiple images on top of each other, as well as distortions, ghosting and halos.
+When Lezli was 23 she was diagnosed with an unusual condition, Keratoconus, which is characterized by a progressive conical protusion of the cornea that results in her eyesight being distorted to the point where she sees multiple images on top of each other, as well as distortions, ghosting and halos.

 (Diagram: Click here for extensive information about the condition on the National Keratoconus Foundation's website, and why Lezli sees this way.)